10 Medical Conditions That Share Symptoms With ADD/ADHD

 5 of 10

 Lead poisoning, even at low levels, can create a number of problems.
 Some complications of lead toxicity include mental retardation, decreased school performance, short-term memory problems, inability to concentrate and decreased cognitive function.
 Many of these symptoms are also seen in children with ADHD.

 6 of 10

-Mental retardation can appear as emotional immaturity.
+Intellectual disability, previously known as mental retardation, can appear as emotional immaturity.
 Some symptoms include limited social skills, school performance issues and needing extra time to learn.
-Symptoms of mild mental retardation include forgetfulness and the inability to connect consequences with actions.
+Symptoms of mild disability include forgetfulness and the inability to connect consequences with actions.

 7 of 10